 All external candidates receiving an offer for employment will be required to submit to pre-employment screening for this position.
 Current employees applying for a new position within the university may be subject to this requirement.
 The screenings will include a criminal background check and, as applicable for the position, other background checks, drug screen, employment and education or licensure/certification verification, physical examination, certain vaccinations and/or governmental registry checks.
 All offers are contingent upon successful completion of required screening.

-To be considered for this role, please email Dr. Stormo at firstname.lastname@example.org with the following items: 1) CV with a list of publications; 2) a short summary of your present and future research interests; 3) a list of three references with their contact information.
-Diverse expertise will be considered.
-Competitive salary and benefits will be provided.
+To be considered for this role, please email Dr. Jin at email@example.com with the following items: 1) CV with a list of publications; 2) a short summary of your present and future research interests; 3) a list of three references with their contact information.

 Internal Applicant Instruction: